antoniszczepanik/flats/README.md

 # Flats
-The purpose of this project is to make process of searching for a new apartment in Poland more pleasent.
+The purpose of this project is to make process of searching for a new apartment in Poland more pleasant.

 The general idea is as follows: